gkeechin/vizgradcam/README.md

 ### Tested / Supported Models
 This function works with Keras CNN models and most Keras Applications / Based Models.
-This means that it will work even if you used `replace_top` to perform transfer learning on some of the models listed below.
+This means that it will work even if you used `include_top=False` to add your own final dense layers for transfer learning on some of the models listed below.
 In GradCAM, we are looking to target gradients flowing into the last convolutional layer.

 | Model Architecture |  Support  |  Dimension  |
 |--------------------|:---------:|------------:|